 Emails stand for electronic mail and they are widely used on a regular basis for communication.
 You can send an email for sharing text data or you can send your albums over emails easily.
 Email has been a part of internet entertainment for a great time and people use a variety of email clients, some love online clients for example Gmail, Yahoo! and so on and some prefer an offline version of their email clients that use an internet connection to download the emails from a server, such as Thunderbird, Outlook and so on.

-But the fact is that all of them use the same protocol for transferring the emails over the internet network.
-In this article, I will talk about sending the emails over the network, downloading the emails is a totally separate topic and would have a separate protocol working in the back end to download the emails from the server.
+But the fact is that all of them use the same protocol for transferring emails over the internet network.
+In this article, I will talk about sending emails over the network, downloading the emails is a totally separate topic and would have a separate protocol working in the back end to download the emails from the server.

 Sending the emails

 Emails are sent using the SMTP protocol, over the internet.
-It is similar to the Hypertext protocol (not in the manner of communication, but in a way that is a protocol for the communication).
+It is similar to the Hypertext protocol (not in the manner of communication, but in a way that is a protocol for communication).
 For more on SMTP, you can find yourself glad to read the Wikipedia page, I am not going in-depth of the protocol here, instead, I will just elaborate on the methods to send the emails over the .NET framework.

-What .NET framework offers
+What does the .NET framework offer?

 The .NET Framework (who is oblivious to that?) has many cool assemblies for us to work with, using our favorite languages, from C# to C++ and the assemblies in the .NET framework allow us to focus on the quality of the application and the logic, leaving the rest of the low-level coding to the framework itself, including and most especially the garbage collection like stuff and memory management.